andrewlee8247/covid-19/README.md

 ## How it Works

-The application utilizes Python as the primary language for system functionality.
-On the front-end, Python Flask and Bootstrap support the user interface.
+The project consisted of deploying two applications.
+Both applications utilize Python as the primary language for system functionality.
+On the front-end, Python Flask and Bootstrap support the user interfaces.
 Continuous integration and continuous deployment are in place utilizing CircleCI.
-The code can be edited within GitHub and the CI/CD workflow will automatically update the live application running on Cloud Run directly.
+The code can be edited locally and pushed to GitHub where the CI/CD workflow will automatically update the live application running on Cloud Run directly.

-The application utilizes two methods for determining the probability of an x-ray image being positive for COVID-19 - a GCP AutoML Cloud Vision tool and a custom model built using Python and Keras.
+The applications utilize two different methods for determining the probability of an x-ray image being positive for COVID-19: a GCP AutoML Cloud Vision tool and a custom model built using Python and Keras.
 The Cloud Vision tool is an automated machine learning tool that is fed images and with marginal effort trains and tests a model.
 The custom model was developed by the authors of the application where a convolutional neural network (CNN) has been trained and tested on the same data used for the Cloud Vision tool.
-The interface allows users to upload an x-ray image to the application.
+The interfaces allow users to upload an x-ray image to the application.
 The application analyzes the image, and will predict if the patient has COVID-19, pneumonia or is normal.

 Form data received from users is saved into BigQuery, where the data is collected and stored.
 Classification